jenca-adam/awiki/pages/myown/page.md

 base norms on $B(\mathcal H)^{sa}$, with relation to discrimination of quantum combs.
 ### 2013
 1. [jencova2013extremal](jencova2013extremal)
-measurements on channels and combs
+extremality of measurements on channels and combs (equivalence classes of testers)
 ### 2012
 1. [jencova2012extremality](jencova2012extremality) extremality conditions for generalized channels (combs, testers, etc)